A graphical calculus for integration over random diagonal unitary matrices: Introduction

 Once it is identified that the pairings of different half-edges associated with the $u$ and $\overbar u$ boxes will be effected by \emph{uniform block permutations} \cite{aguiar2008hopf, maurice-ubp}, the crucial idea in the proof of the theorem is to invoke M\"obius inversion in order to utilize the partial order on the set of uniform block permutations \cite{stanley-combinatorics-1}.
 We compute explicitly the coefficients $\Cf_{\mathcal U}$ which have a multiplicative structure, fitting nicely within the framework of Stanley's \emph{exponential structures} \cite{stanley1978exponential}.
 An almost identical result is obtained in the real case, where random phases are replaced by uniform random signs and the partially ordered set of \emph{even partitions} becomes the relevant combinatorial object.
 The upshot of our results is that the combinatorial weights ensure that no double-counting of diagrams occurs, a major inconvenience of the direct, algebraic (or index-based) approach.

 We then present several applications of this result, mainly to the theory of quantum information.
 We focus on the notion of (conjugate) \emph{local diagonal unitary invariant} matrices (abbreviated (C)LDUI) introduced in \cite{chruscinski2006class} and further studied by Jonhston and MacLean in \cite{johnston2019pairwise} within the context of the \emph{absolutely separable vs.~absolutely PPT conjecture} \cite{IQOQIseparability}.
 We analyze in detail the real case of \emph{local diagonal orthogonal invariant} (LDOI) matrices, introducing the notion of triplewise completely positive matrices.
 The cone of LDOI matrices is of great interest in quantum information theory, as many of the most important families of PPT entangled states belong in this class \cite{chruscinski2006class}.
-The structural properties of these quantum states and the corresponding invariant quantum channels shall be described in a subsequent work \cite{singh2020diagonal}.
+The structural properties of these quantum states and the corresponding covariant quantum channels are analyzed in detail in a subsequent work \cite{singh2020diagonal,singh2020ppt2}.
+Building upon the techniques used in this paper, a novel graph theoretic protocol for detecting entanglement in arbitrary bipartite states has been developed in \cite{Singh2020entanglement}.

 The paper is organized as follows.
 Section \ref{sec:combinatorics} contains the necessary combinatorial background on the theory of partially ordered sets and M\"obius inversion, focusing on the cases of uniform block permutations and even partitions.
 Section \ref{sec:diagrams-tensors} gives a concise introduction to the graphical representation of tensors, the language in which the main results of this paper are stated.
 Sections \ref{sec:graphical-integration-C} and \ref{sec:graphical-integration-R} are the core of the paper, containing the main results, Theorems \ref{theorem:E-u} and \ref{theorem:E-s}.
 The final Sections \ref{sec:LDUI}-\ref{sec:twirl} contain different applications of these results: local diagonal unitary invariant matrices, local diagonal orthogonal invariant matrices, and diagonal twirling of linear maps between matrix algebras respectively.
 Finally, we gather in Appendix \ref{sec:app-n-3} the 16 diagrams appearing when averaging a diagram consisting of three $u$ vectors and three $\bar u$ vectors, and in Appendix \ref{sec:app-tcp} some further properties of triplewise completely positive matrices, generalizing the case of pairwise completely positive matrices from \cite{johnston2019pairwise}.